Procedure Information

 - Persons filing a complaint shall be informed of their rights under the Minnesota Data Practices Act.

 - Following the filing of a complaint, the Conduct Officer shall conduct a preliminary investigation of the allegations.
 If the complaint seems unwarranted, the Conduct Officer may discontinue proceedings.
+The Conduct Officer will notify the complainant that proceedings have been discontinued.

-- If there is sufficient evidence to support the complaint, the Conduct Officer shall offer the accused student an opportunity to resolve the violation at an informal meeting.
+- If there is sufficient evidence to support the complaint, the Conduct Officer shall offer the alleged student an opportunity to resolve the violation at an informal meeting.
 The informal meeting may include the complainant as part of a facilitated conversation.
 Prior to this meeting the student shall be provided with:

 - a copy of the Code of Student Conduct policy and procedure;